DevExpress/OBSOLETE_EF-Core-Security/EFCoreSecurityDemos/EFCoreSecurityODataAndroidClient/README.md

 Requirements
 ------------
 The Android Studio 2+ is required to compile this project.
 Minimum Android API version for this application is 7 (Eclair, 2.1), but API version 23 is required to build the application.

+If you don't want to build the application, you can download [signed APK directly from this repo ](https://github.com/DevExpress/EF-Core-Security/blob/master/EFCoreSecurityDemos/EFCoreSecurityODataAndroidClient/app/EFCoreSecurityAndroidDemo.apk).